pacebrian0/XChangeAPI/README.md

 1) Open a terminal window at 'Docker/', modify the .env file and run 'docker compose up -d' in that specific location.
 This will generate redis, mariadb and adminer containers.

-2) Go back to the root directory, navigate to XChangeAPI/XChangeAPI and fill in the details inside the appsettings.
+2) Go back to the root directory, navigate to XChangeAPI and fill in the details inside the appsettings.
 There are three locations to modify:
 	a) APIToken: User-specific API token provided by fixer.io
 	b) JWTToken: A random string of characters to uniquely identify the application login token.
 	c) sqlConnString: Fill in your username and password that was entered in step 1 in the .env file.